 The funding requests in each grant cycle far exceed the amount which ACNV is able to award.
 Thus, many deserving projects are unable to be funded.
 The organization is dedicated to continuing fundraising to grow the Community Fund and its impact.
 If you are interested in more information on how you can help, please contact ACNV’s Program Manager, Crysta Tim at Crysta@artscouncilnv.org or (707) 257-2117.

-The summer 2021 Community Fund grant awards reflect diverse artistic genres, disciplines and audiences – with the range of funded programs including cultural celebrations, theater performances, youth art programs and more.
+The summer 2022 Community Fund grant awards reflect diverse artistic genres, disciplines and audiences – with the range of funded programs including youth art programs, culturally and historically significant art, and more.
 These programs are supporting ACNV’s vision of enriching our community through arts and culture by creating greater access, engagement and culturally relevant opportunities for locals.
 Since the inception of the Community Fund, ACNV has provided more than $100,000 to artists and small non-profit organizations, so that local work may grow and deepen the impact of arts and culture for all in the Napa County community.

 – END –